Gillian Anderson's Success and Achievements in Timeline

 January 2018: City Lit Lifetime Fellowship Award

-In January 2018, Gillian Anderson was given a City Lit Lifetime Fellowship Award by the adult education college City Literary Institute.
+In January 2018, Gillian Anderson received a City Lit Lifetime Fellowship Award from the adult education college City Literary Institute.

 In 2018, Gillian Anderson received a star on the Hollywood Walk of Fame.